db-developer/windows-service-for-verdaccio/README.md

 6. npm init

 <b>Note:</b>
-Services on windows are usually run, using the builtin <code>System</code> Account.
-This is why running files as service, from directories that do not reside within <code>%ProgramFiles(x86)%</code> or <code>ProgramFiles</code> is a threat to your local systems security and is not recommended.
+Services on windows are usually run, using the builtin <code>System</code> account.
+This is why running files as service, from directories that do not reside within <code>%ProgramFiles(x86)%</code> or <code>%ProgramFiles%</code> is a threat to your local systems security and is not recommended.

 ### installing the package ###